I’m Jen Johnson. I’m a mindfulness teacher, personal coach and Licensed Professional Counselor. I’m also a photographer and writer.

-Jen’s work blends mindfulness-based psychotherapy, neuroscience, the ancient wisdom teachings of meditation and yoga, positive psychology, Energy psychology, therapeutic writing and photography, EcoTherapy, and wellness theory.
-Much of her work is centered around modern neuroscience research regarding the neuroplasticity of the brain and how we can rewire the brain, which results in greater peace, happiness and ability to regulate our emotions.
-Jen has studied brain science since the early 1980s while working in a neurotoxicology lab at the EPA and also while working with clients with brain injury at Shepherd Center rehabilitation hospital.
+My work is grounded in neuroscience research regarding the neuroplasticity of the brain and how we can rewire the brain for greater peace and happiness.
+I have studied brain science since the early 1980s while working in a neurotoxicology lab at the EPA and again while working with clients with brain injury at Shepherd Center rehabilitation hospital in the mid 1990s.

 Only by listening inwardly in a fresh and open way will you discern at any given time what most serves your healing and freedom.—Tara Brach

 - brewing my own kombucha

 - being in nature with my little dog Eos

 - volunteering as a bird steward for North Carolina Audubon & creek watcher for Cape Fear Riverwatch

 If you want to know more about why I do what I do, here’s my full story….

 M.S.
 Rehabilitation Counseling (Illness & Injury), Georgia State University 1996

 M.F.A.
 Interdisciplinary Arts (Creative Writing, Photography, Art and Healing) 2007

 Licensed Professional Counselor in GA (LPC)